Former NBA player arrested for allegedly hitting daughter: reports

-(WGHP) — Former NBA All-Star Amar’e Stoudemire was arrested in Miami early Sunday after allegedly hitting his daughter, according to multiple reports.
+Former NBA All-Star Amar’e Stoudemire was arrested in Miami early Sunday after allegedly hitting his daughter, according to multiple reports.
+KTLA’s sister station WGHP reports.

 Stoudemire allegedly struck one of his two teenage daughters across the face at least twice, once with a closed fist, according to TMZ.
 An arrest report obtained by the Miami Herald states that his daughter was left bloodied from the hits.